dabane-ghassan/int-lab-book/eNoteBook/README.md

 - [x] Fixed the problem with the benchmark empty plot.
 - [x] Replaced all figures with the new cool julia-like plotting style.
 - [x] Verify with M. Daucé that the training scheme for the 128x128 is good on all contrasts.
-  - [x] Retrain with variable contrast on all epochs from the beginning to see if it's better.
+  - [x] Retrain with variable contrast on all epochs from the beginning to see if it's better, **doesn't work**.

 - [ ] Try FoveaNet to see if it's interesting.
 - [x] Start preparing slides for BraiNets meeting.